MEDMEX1/Bl4ckHax-1.6.4/README.md

 Step 4: Right click on your new instance, go to edit instance, version

-Step 5: Press replace minecraft.jar and select Bl4ckHax.jar
+Step 5: Press add to minecraft.jar and select Bl4ckHax.jar

 Step 6: Press launch